 A written clearance confirmation (letter or memo format) must be provided by the Primary Excavation Director(s) to GLC once archaeological management has been completed.
-This will include whether any further management requirements for Aboriginal or non-Aboriginal archaeology (i.e. salvage excavation or monitoring) is required prior to the commencement of ground disturbing works.
+Ground disturbing works may then resume without the need for additional archaeological monitoring or controls.
+Instead, works would be managed in accordance with the Unexpected Heritage Finds Procedure provided in Attachment 2 of this Plan.